Want to breastfeed your baby but concerned you might not succeed?

 Author of The Virtual Breastfeeding Culture:

 Seeking Mother to Mother Support in the Digital Age

-Today’s moms have a different approach to gathering health information and support and are by virtue of technology used to instant access to unlimited resources online.
+Today’s moms have a different approach to gathering health information and support by virtue of technology and instant access to unlimited resources online.

 The Natural Breastfeeding program is a perfect fit for these women because it uses simple, clear, concise videos and easy exercises to answer their questions, all without overburdening them in today’s hectic world.